 Venture X: The Initial Rewards

-Ok, so first off, there’s 100,000 points on the table.
+Ok, so first off, there’s currently 75,000 points on the table as a welcome bonus.
 That’s amazing.
 But as to the long term viability of this card, there’s a lot more to it.

 Each year, Capital One Venture X offers a simple $300 travel credit, which covers $300 of any travel purchase made on Capital One Travel, even if the overall amount is more.
 This can include flights, cruises, car rentals.